kulcsarrudolf/pasztor.at/content/blog/2020-06-22-go-is-awesome.md

 ## Cross-platform

 One of the reasons Go caught my eye was its build system.
 The original promise of Java was that it would be cross-platform, but the fact that you needed to install a runtime was clearly a turnoff.
 Go, on the other hand, compiles to native binaries.
-On Windows, you will get an `.exe` file, on Linux an ELF binary and so on.
+On Windows, you will get an <code role="text" aria-label="E X E">.exe</code> file, on Linux an ELF binary and so on.
 What's more, unless you use [cgo](https://golang.org/cmd/cgo/) your Go program can live with *almost* no external dependencies.
-No need to install any `.dll` or `.so` files, a Go program will [just work](https://www.youtube.com/watch?v=YPN0qhSyWy8) out of the box.
+No need to install any <code role="text" aria-label="D L L">.dll</code> or <code role="text" aria-label="S O">.so</code> files, a Go program will [just work](https://www.youtube.com/watch?v=YPN0qhSyWy8) out of the box.

 It's a common misconception that Go programs will run entirely without external dependencies, but they get as close as humanly possible.
-Some libraries, such as [libc](https://en.wikipedia.org/wiki/C_standard_library), are still required for a number of functions.
+Some libraries, such as [<code role="text" aria-label="lib-c">libc</code>](https://en.wikipedia.org/wiki/C_standard_library), are still required for a number of functions.

 The fact that Go could be used to build true cross-platform binaries that work without installing a clunky runtime,